Cold-Blooded Myrtle by Elizabeth C. Bunce

 The door stuck, and a dry musty smell crept up from the gloom when I yanked hard, revealing a deep cavern of black. - Ch.
 5

 Set at the cusp of the twentieth-century, with all its thrilling discoveries in science, forensics, travel, and detection, the Myrtle Mysteries stand out for their strong female characters.
 Miss Judson the governess, practically perfect in every way, is only one of several intelligent, brave, robust women.
 In this novel, investigative newshound Imogen Shelley and archaeologist Nora Carmichael exemplify derring-do.
-Only Mr Blakeney falters: from being a whizz legal clerk and wit in Premeditated Myrtle, he’s becoming the fool.
+Only Mr Blakeney falters: from being a whizz legal clerk and wit in Premeditated Myrtle, he’s becoming something of a fool.

 But of all the characters here, it is twelve-year-old Myrtle who shines brightest.
 Her distinct, precocious voice, sharp mind, scientific vocabulary, and delightfully morbid curiosity mark her as a winning and worthy heroine.
 Five stars!